 The project also involved designing and teaching a new undergraduate course, Global Dialogues: Incarceration, in which students contributed to the Humanities Action Lab (HAL), a national network of scholars devoted to research on mass incarceration.
-This work culminated in a traveling exhibit designed by undergraduates from all participating institutions (View the video of Duke students’ presentation at the States of Incarceration Conference).
+This work culminated in a traveling exhibit designed by undergraduates from all participating institutions.
 It also involved three existing courses with visits from community-based speakers and visiting scholars, as well as opportunities for vertically integrated collaboration beyond the classroom.

 “Mass Incarceration and the Carceral State” established a yearlong faculty and graduate student working group to act as a focal point for Duke research and teaching about mass incarceration, and an online pedagogical hub is continually in development to store, coordinate, and curate resources for teaching and learning about mass incarceration.
 Visit the Duke Carceral Studies Network website.